 Negotiating can be extremely complicated.
-Establishing your ideal end goal should always be your first step.
-To be a skillful negotiator, it’s important to have clear negotiation priorities set before entering the conversation, or you could find yourself far from where you wanted to go.
+Establishing your ideal end goal should always be your first step. it’s important to have clear negotiation priorities.

 First of all, decide on your negotiation priorities based on your interests, and think about how they affect the other side.
 You will likely have more than one interest and desired outcome, so make sure your interests are aligned.